ppboyy/networkslabs/networks_lab2-master/CHECKOFF.md

 ### POST
 Generally, a POST request is non-idempotent.
 However, the implementation of this endpoint allows us to preserve idempotency since it checks for existing Pokemon in the database.

+Refer to post_request.http file for sample POST requests.

 1. `/pokemon`